mitch0s/gamma/README.md

 # Gamma
 ### A Minecraft proxy implemented in Python

 Gamma is a reverse-TCP proxy for Minecraft networks implemented in Python using the `Socket` package.
+Gamma supports multiple client connections to multiple servers.
+Players are proxied to the respective server depending on the hostname included in the first connection packet.

 ### Features
+- Proxy Protocol
+  - Gamma supports sending the `proxy protocol v1` heading to the server to forward player IPs
 - Multiple Players
   - Gamma supports multiple player connections simultaneously
 - Multiple Servers